 (1) Tier 1 Rates shall apply to Firm Requirements Power that «Customer Name» purchases under this Agreement(1), less: (A) amounts of Firm Requirements Power priced at Tier 2 Rates elected by «Customer Name» in section 2 of Exhibit C, and (B) amounts of Firm Requirements Power priced at the NR or other applicable 7(f) rate purchased for Planned NLSLs and NLSLs pursuant to Exhibit D.

-(2) Tier 2 Rates shall apply to such planned annual amounts of Firm Requirements Power that «Customer Name» elects to purchase to serve its Above-CHWM Load, pursuant to Exhibit C, that remains after applying «Customer Name»’s New Resources.
+(2) Tier 2 Rates shall apply to such planned annual amounts of Firm Requirements Power that «Customer Name» elects to purchase to serve its Above-CHWM Load, pursuant to Exhibit C, that remainafter applying «Customer Name»’s New Resources.

 END LOAD FOLLOWING template.